vietnd69/dst-api-webdocs/docs/api-vanilla/components/growable.md

 - `Burnable` - For fire behavior that varies by growth stage
 - `Lootdropper` - For different drops at different growth stages

+## See also

+- [Pickable Component](other-components.md) - For harvesting plants at maturity
+- [Workable Component](workable.md) - For chopping/mining at different growth stages
+- [Burnable Component](burnable.md) - For burning behavior at different stages
+- [LootDropper Component](lootdropper.md) - For drops at different growth stages
+- [Timer Component](other-components.md) - For timing growth stages

 ## Example: Creating a Growable Plant

 ```lua